hyperledger/web3j-docs/docs/getting_started/deploy_interact_smart_contracts.md

 The EIP-20 standard provides function definitions, but does not provide an implementation example.
 However, there is an implementation provided in
 [codegen/src/test/resources/solidity/contracts](https://github.com/web3j/web3j/tree/master/codegen/src/test/resources/solidity/contracts), which has been taken from ConsenSys' [Tokens project](https://github.com/ConsenSys/Tokens).

-Open Zepplin also provide an example implementation on [GitHub](https://github.com/OpenZeppelin/zeppelin-solidity/tree/master/contracts/token).
+Open Zeppelin also provide an example implementation on [GitHub](https://github.com/OpenZeppelin/zeppelin-solidity/tree/master/contracts/token).

 There are two integration tests that have been written to fully demonstrate the functionality of this token smart contract.

-[HumanStandardTokenGeneratedIT](https://github.com/web3j/web3j/tree/master/integration-tests/src/test/java/org/web3j/protocol/scenarios/HumanStandardTokenGeneratedIT.java) uses the generated HumanStandardTokenGenerated [Solidity smart contract wrappers](#solidity-smart-contract-wrappers) to demonstrate this.
+[HumanStandardTokenGeneratedIT](https://github.com/web3j/web3j/tree/master/integration-tests/src/test/java/org/web3j/protocol/scenarios/HumanStandardTokenGeneratedIT.java) uses the generated HumanStandardTokenGenerated [Solidity smart contract wrappers](../smart_contracts/construction_and_deployment.md#solidity-smart-contract-wrappers) to demonstrate this.

 Alternatively, if you do not wish to use a smart contract wrapper and would like to work directly with the underlying JSON-RPC calls, please refer to [HumanStandardTokenIT](https://github.com/web3j/web3j/tree/master/integration-tests/src/test/java/org/web3j/protocol/scenarios/HumanStandardTokenIT.java).